DhilipSanjay/CTFs/TryHackMe/Overpass2Hacked.md

 Nmap done: 1 IP address (1 host up) scanned in 967.49 seconds
 ```

-- Using `james:november16`, we can login into the backdoor:
+- Using `james` and the hash we recently cracked as the password, we can login into the backdoor:
 - **Note:** `-p` argument must be used to specify the port!

 ```bash